Jhanvi-code23/Weather-App/README.md

 ## API

-This project uses the OpenWeather API to fetch live weather information.
+This project uses the OpenWeather API to fetch real-time weather data.

-You can generate a free API key here:
+Generate your free API key from: https://openweathermap.org/api

-https://openweathermap.org/api
+Replace the following line in index.js:

+const apiKey = "YOUR_API_KEY";

+with your own API key.

+Note: If the application stops fetching weather data, your API key may have expired, reached its usage limit, or become invalid.
+Simply generate a new API key from OpenWeather and update it in index.js.

 ## What I Learned